dawidjk/Intelligent-Snakes/DEVELOPMENT.md

 # Week 0
 ## In Progress
   - Understand how genetic algorithm works
-  - Save all networks on button press
-  - Load edited weights back into Neural Network
   - Break down code into more functional code blocks - especially breed parents

 ## Completed